A new technique called ‘concept whitening’ promises to provide neural network interpretability

 Baking concepts into neural networks

-Deep learning models are usually trained on a single data set of annotated examples.
-Concept whitening introduces a second data set that contains examples of the concepts.
+Deep learning models are usually trained on a single dataset of annotated examples.
+Concept whitening introduces a second dataset that contains examples of the concepts.
 These concepts are related to the AI model’s main task.
-For instance, if your deep learning model detects bedrooms, relevant concepts would include bed, fridge, lamp, window, door, etc.
+For instance, if your deep learning model detects bedrooms, relevant concepts would include bed, lamp, window, door, etc.

 “The representative samples can be chosen manually, as they might constitute our definition of interpretability,” Chen says.
 “Machine learning practitioners may collect these samples by any means to create their own concept datasets suitable for their application.
 For example, one can ask doctors to select representative X-ray images to define medical concepts.”

 With concept whitening, the deep learning model goes through two parallel training cycles.
-While the neural network tunes its overall parameters to represent the classes in the main task, concept whitening adjusts specific neurons in each layer to align them with the classes included in the concept data set.
+While the neural network tunes its overall parameters to represent the classes in the main task, concept whitening adjusts specific neurons in each layer to align them with the classes included in the concept dataset.

-The result is a disentangled latent space, where concepts are neatly separated in each layer and the activation of neurons correspond with their respective concepts.
+The result is a disentangled latent space, where concepts are neatly separated in each layer and the activation of neurons corresponds with their respective concepts.
 “Such disentanglement can provide us with a much clearer understanding of how the network gradually learns concepts over layers,” Chen says.

 To evaluate the effectiveness of the technique, the researchers ran a series of validation images through a deep learning model with concept whitening modules inserted at different layers.
 They then sorted the images based on which concept neurons they had activated at each layer.
 In the lower layers, the concept whitening module captures low-level characteristics such as colors and textures.
-For instance, the lower layers of the network can learn that blue images with white objects are closely associated with the concept “airplane” and images with warm colors are more likely to contain the concept “bed.”
+For instance, the lower layers of the network can learn that blue images with white objects are closely associated with the concept “airplane,” and images with warm colors are more likely to contain the concept “bed.”
 In the higher layers, the network learns to classify the objects that represent the concept.

 One of the benefits of concept disentanglement and alignments is that the neural network becomes less prone to making obvious mistakes.
 As an image runs through the network, the concept neurons in the higher layers correct the errors that might have happened in the lower layers.
 For instance, in the image below, the lower layers of the neural network mistakenly associated the image with the concept “airplane” because of the dense presence of blue and white pixels.
 But as the image moves through the higher layers, the concept neurons help steer the results in the right direction (visualized in the graph to the right).